My Secret Life (memoir): Authorship

 The identity of "Walter" is unknown.
 There is no scholarly consensus in favour of any of the candidates proposed.

 The most commonly suggested author is Henry Spencer Ashbee (1834–1900).
-He was a book collector, writer and bibliographer, and, from the three volumes he published under his pseudonym Pisanus Fraxi, an expert on erotica in his era.
+He was a book collector, writer and bibliographer, and, from the three volumes he published under his pseudonym Pisanus Fraxi, the expert on erotic books in his day.
 Gershon Legman was the first to link "Walter" and Ashbee, in his introduction to the 1962 reprints of Ashbee's bibliographies, and the 1966 Grove Press edition of My Secret Life included an expanded version of that essay.
 Ashbee was also identified as Walter by a May 2000 Channel 4 documentary on British TV, Walter: The Secret Life of a Victorian Pornographer – and in 2001 Ian Gibson's The Erotomaniac: The Secret Life of Henry Spencer Ashbee (2001, ISBN 0-571-19619-5) provided a detailed review of circumstantial evidence arguing that Ashbee wrote My Secret Life, presumably weaving fantasy and anecdotes from friends in with his own real-life experiences.
-If Ashbee was not the actual author, it is suggested that he may have been the compiler of the work's index, and have provided other editorial assistance or help in getting the book into print.
+If Ashbee was not the actual author, it is suggested that he may have been the compiler of the work's lengthy, detailed, and very imperfect index, and have provided other editorial assistance and help in getting the book into print.

 Conversely, Steven Marcus, in his influential The Other Victorians (1966), concluded that the balance of known facts was against Legman's "shrewd and ingenious guess".
 Also unconvinced were Phyllis and Eberhard Kronhausen in their detailed study of My Secret Life, Walter, the English Casanova (1967).

 A number of other men have been suggested as more likely to be the author, including: